- How is malignant mesothelioma treated?

 - Nausea and vomiting

 Some drugs can have other side effects.
-For example, cisplatin can damage nerves (called neuropathy).
+For example, cisplatin and carboplatin can damage nerves (called neuropathy).
 This can sometimes lead to hearing loss or symptoms in the hands and feet such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
-In most cases this goes away once treatment is stopped, but it may last a long time in some people.
+This usually goes away once treatment is stopped, but it can last a long time in some people.

-Be sure to report any side effects or changes you notice while getting chemotherapy to your medical team so that you can get them treated promptly.
-In some cases, the doses of the drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.
+Be sure to report any side effects or changes you notice while getting chemo to your medical team so that you can get them treated promptly.
+In some cases, the doses of the drugs may need to be reduced or treatment may need to be delayed or stopped to keep the effects from getting worse.